 - According to WordStream, long-form content typically holds the attention of your reader longer

 When putting together long-form content, there are a few considerations that ensure higher quality, including:

-- A great outline.
+A great outline.
 Don't just start writing.
 Put together an outline, and get someone else to review it before passing it to a writer.
 That's why we outline our Skyscraper content in the template to ensure we hit the most important points.

 Step #3 - Exceptional Design